codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli.rst

 Running via the Command Line
 ############################

-As well as calling an application :doc:`Controllers </incoming/controllers>` via the URL in a browser they can also be loaded via the command-line interface (CLI).
+As well as calling an application's :doc:`Controllers </incoming/controllers>` via the URL in a browser they can also be loaded via the command-line interface (CLI).